 - Medication must be brought to school in a container labeled by the pharmacy or physician and stored in a secure, locked storage place at the school.

 - In case of illness of a child, a parent should not bring their child to the school otherwise student will be dismissed from school until further noticed by the nurse or physician.

 - The academic success of students is mainly determined by parental involvement, supportive of staff, administration, and family members.

 - The OA board members believe that any school’s staff should encourage and support parental participation and provide opportunities for helping parents to participate in child activities.

 - Parents or guardian should be informed about the significant changes in their children's educational programs.

 - Parents should be provided with information and opportunities intended to improve their abilities to work with their children at home and in school and build partnerships between home and school.

 - Harassment is a form of unlawful discrimination that will not be tolerated.
-It is the policy of the OAS to prohibit the unlawful harassment of students based on race, creed, color, national origin, marital status, disability, sex, sexual orientation, and gender identity, to the extent required by law.
+It is the policy of the OA to prohibit the unlawful harassment of students based on race, creed, color, national origin, marital status, disability, sex, sexual orientation, and gender identity, to the extent required by law.

 Limitation/Disclaimer of Liability

-- The OAS is not responsible for the accuracy or quality of information obtained through or stored on the electronic resources system including the Internet, or for financial obligations arising through their unauthorized use.
+- The OA is not responsible for the accuracy or quality of information obtained through or stored on the electronic resources system including the Internet, or for financial obligations arising through their unauthorized use.